mmistakes/mm-github-pages-starter/_posts/2021-05-01-Homelab-Update.md

 Features:

-- Vlan segreagation at the Router layer.
+- Vlan segregation at the Router layer.
 - Active Directory domain environment.
 - Backups over iSCSI to Synology NAS.
 - Docker-Compose stack that hosts many of my internal services like Home Assistant, Plex, a Minecraft server, etc.